bmawji3/hackgt-2015/README.md

 Engineered app that allows one to press button and generate image of that character

 Tinkered with logos and changed logo from basic Android to YuGiOh logo

+Designed menu item to start new intent and move to new activity